 Basin is a very small town located in the state of Wyoming.
 With a population of 1,311 people and just one neighborhood, Basin is the 47th largest community in Wyoming.

-The armed forces are a huge part of the life in Basin, employing 6.21% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Transportation and Retail industries employ 15.56% and 14.63% of the civilian workforce, respectively.
+6.21% of the workforce is employed in the armed forces, making the military a huge focus of life in Basin.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Transportation and Retail industries respectively employ 15.56% and 14.63% of the civilian workforce.

 Compared to the rest of the country, citizens of Basin spend much less time in their cars: on average, their commute to work is only 16.56 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-As is often the case in a small town, Basin doesn't have a public transportation system that people use for their commute.
+Basin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Basin are slightly less educated than the national average of 21.84% for the average city or town: 14.59% of adults in Basin have a bachelor's degree or advanced degree